 Yes, and some are.
 Because sexual orientation refers to a person's sexual or romantic attraction and gender identity is about how people identify themselves along the spectrum of gender, transgender people can identify as lesbian, gay, straight, bisexual, queer or any other sexual orientation.

 What is biphobia?

-Biphobia is prejudice, fear, or hatred directed toward bisexual people.
-It can include making jokes or comments based on myths and stereotypes that seek to undermind the legitimacy of bisexual identity, like "bisexuality is a phase" or "bi people are greedy."
-Biphobia occurs both within and outside of the LGBTQ community.
+Biphobia is prejudice, fear or hatred directed toward bisexual people.
+It can include making jokes or comments based on myths and stereotypes that seek to undermine the legitimacy of bisexual identity, like "bisexuality is a phase" or "bi people are greedy."
+Biphobia occurs both within and outside of the LGBTQ+ community.

 What are some of the unique issues that bisexual people face?